rusty-octopus/qrand/README.md

     * Use cases in simple git hub repos
 * Use cargo fuzzing
 * Write an OpenCL lib for both (use Rust as base for compilation and tests, examples)
+* How does one calculate a square root with an abacus?
+    * This should resemble the way how I can calculate the alphas with integers
+    * This is about fixed precision calculus or something similar
+    * The same holds true for the inverse we need

 ## Open Items